+These changes affect every worker including hybrid workers, remote workers, and frontline employees.
 For anyone that is working to improve, enhance, and optimize the employee experience via communication and technology, the shift toward the digital workplace and the acceleration of its adoption in 2020 has made this transformation extremely interesting.
 And while most companies have worked to keep pace with digital technology, not every organization is as advanced, strategic, or aligned as it could be.

 What’s driving the growth of the digital workplace, and why now?
 You can trace it back to four core ways digital tools have transformed the way we live and work.

 - Technology innovation: From mobile to machine learning to robots, digital tools, and platforms eliminate mundane tasks and increase the speed that work gets done.